discordseedbot/base/SB.Global.md

 ### Module JSON Example
 ```
 Module JSON
 ├ name			[string]			module shortname
 ├ version		[string]			version of module (major.minor.patch)
 ├ author		[string]			module autor (e.g "Name [username@domain.tld]" or "Group [username@domain.tld]")
 ├ type			[string]			module type can be [generic, bot, library]
 ├ main			[string]			name of the main (index) file
 ├ location		[string]			location of the module folder from root
+├ issues		[string]			issues url
+├ dependencies	[json]				same schema as npm dependencies package.json
 ├ storage		[any]				can be any type, data here is controlled by the module developer and does not have a standard
 └ f				[function]			function aliased from the mainfile module.export function
 ```

 ### Tree Refrence Charaters